httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 ### Method {#content-request-method}

 The `@method` derived component refers to the HTTP method of a request message.
 The component value is canonicalized by taking the value of the method as a string.
 Note that the method name is case-sensitive as per {{HTTP, Section 9.1}}.
-While conventionally standardized method names are uppercase US-ASCII ({{STD80}}), no transformation to the input method value's case is performed.
+While conventionally standardized method names are uppercase {{ASCII}}, no transformation to the input method value's case is performed.

 For example, the following request message: